iottly/iottly.github.io/getting_started.md

 ## Elastic Pi ?

-To let you try the project without the need of a physical Pi, we created an Elastic Pi (a virtual device) and connected it to your *Getting Started* project.
+To let you paractically try out the project without the need of a physical Pi, we created an Elastic Pi (a virtual device) and connected it to your *Getting Started* project.

 You can see your Elastic Pi from the *Device Configuration* panel, in connected status: